NVIDIA-AI-IOT/whisper_trt/README.md

 This project optimizes [OpenAI Whisper](https://github.com/openai/whisper) with [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt#:~:text=NVIDIA%20TensorRT%2DLLM%20is%20an,on%20the%20NVIDIA%20AI%20platform.), enabling lower memory consumption, and higher throughput compared to running Whisper with PyTorch.

 WhisperTRT roughly mimics the API of the original Whisper model, making it easy to use.

-Read below for performance and usage details.
+Read below for performance and usage details!

 ## Benchmark